Life has changed.

 Heart Rate Monitor: I should probably be using this device to monitor my heart rate levels during my workouts, but I have my Fitbit for that.
 We received these as part of our bundle, but I don’t anticipate using mine as the monitor is a chest strap and my Fitbit is worn easily on my wrist.
 Again, another “nice to have” option that I don’t plan to use often, but it’s good to know that I have it just in case.

-I’m working on putting together a “Peloton Favorites” post with all of my favorite rides, instructors, and gear so keep an eye out for that followup post in the coming weeks (will link here as it is posted)!
+I’m working on putting together a “Peloton Favorites” post with all of my favorite rides, instructors, and gear so keep an eye out for that followup post in a few months (will link here as it is posted)!

 Please let me know if you have any other Peloton-related questions in the Comments section.
 I’m a complete newbie to cycling, but I’m more than happy to share my opinion / experience with you!